zirra/4pointapi/Readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-You will also need an Amazon account with access to the DynamoDB setup and configured.
+You will also need an Amazon AWS account with access to the DynamoDB setup and configured.

 Start here with Amazon.